xavierclarkvt/dot/README.md

 # Dot

 These are my MacOS and Ubuntu dotfiles.
+Due to it's heavy reliance on Homebrew, really only for MacOS.

+Ubuntu behavior only installs stow and links dotfiles.

 Forked from [webpro/dotfiles](https://github.com/webpro/dotfiles) - if you want a custom version of this, use his.

 ## Highlights